Skip to main content

 Pigeon, Michigan · FDIC Cert #14513

-Thumb Bank&Trust is an FDIC-insured bank (Certificate #14513) with $607M in total assets and $549M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Thumb Bank&Trust, an FDIC-insured bank (Certificate #14513) with $607M in total assets and $549M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Pigeon, Michigan, the bank maintains a Tier 1 capital ratio of 14.43% (Well-Capitalized) and a nonperforming loan ratio of 0.05%.
-BankHealthData assigns a composite Health Grade of A (95/100).
+BankHealthData assigns a composite Health Grade of A (95/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Thumb Bank&Trust (FDIC cert 14513) is a community bank — $607M in total assets, $549M in deposits, serving the Pigeon, Michigan area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.